Thermal Hall conductivity of electron-doped cuprates: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

+We thank L. Balents, M. Dion, P. Fournier, C. Gauvin-Ndiaye, S.A.
+Kivelson, S. Sachdev and A.-M.S.
+Tremblay for fruitful discussions.
 We thank S.~Fortier for his assistance with the experiments.
 L.T. acknowledges support from the Canadian Institute for Advanced Research and funding from the Institut Quantique, the Natural Sciences and Engineering Research Council of Canada (Grant No, PIN:123817), the Fonds de Recherche du Qu\'{e}bec - Nature et Technologies, the Canada Foundation for Innovation, and a Canada Research Chair.
 This research was undertaken thanks in part to funding from the Canada First Research Excellence Fund.
 Z-X.S. acknowledges the support of the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Division of Material Sciences and Engineering, under contract DE-AC02-76SF00515.
 R.L.G acknowledges the support of the National Science Foundation under award DMR 2002658.